QuiverTools/QuiverTools/README.md

 - bipartite quivers (easier way to describe it: use I for the sources, J for the sinks, then an IxJ matrix suffices)
 - Dynkin quivers
 - cyclic quiver

+# Window methods

+Our rigidity paper gives the formulas for the windows.

+What needs to be done is determine the weights for equivariant bundles.
+These are all determined using highest weights of GL(d), and thus we need to compute the Kempf--Ness thingie of Dan (or Constantin) for a highest weight of GL(d).

 # Understanding what's in CoulombHiggs